Pepper Pad

 The Pepper Pad was a family of Linux-based mobile computers with Internet capability and which doubled as a handheld game console.
 They also served as a portable multimedia device.
 The devices used Bluetooth and Wi-Fi technologies for Internet connection.
 Pepper Pads are now obsolete, unsupported and the parent company has ceased operations.

 The original prototype Pepper Pad was built in 2003 with an ARM-based PXA255 processor running at 400Mhz, an 8-inch touchscreen in portrait mode, a split QWERTY keyboard, and Wi-Fi.
 Only 6 were made, and it was never offered for sale.
 The Pepper Pad was a 2004 Consumer Electronics Show (CES) Innovations Awards Honoree in the Computer Hardware category.

-The Pepper Pad 2 was introduced in 2004 with a faster 624Mhz PXA270 processor and the screen was rotated to a landscape format.
+The Pepper Pad 2 was introduced in 2004 with a faster 624 MHz PXA270 processor and the screen was rotated to a landscape format.
 The Pepper Pad 2 was the first Pepper Pad offered for commercial sale.
 The Pepper Pad and Pepper Pad 2 both ran Pepper's proprietary Pepper Keeper application on top of a heavily customized version of the Montavista Linux operating system.